API Reference

 Returns:

-• *Config - Initialized configuration instance.
+• *Config - Initialized configuration instance (nil on error).

 • error - Error if initialization fails.